segmentio/kafka-go/records/README.md

-offsets from arbitrary positions within Kafka partitions can be high: fetching records over the network introduces latency and read amplification (due to Kafka always returning batches of compressed records), and the requested partition ranges are likley to have been paged out which increases I/O pressure on the Kafka brokers.
+offsets from arbitrary positions within Kafka partitions can be high: fetching records over the network introduces latency and read amplification (due to Kafka always returning batches of compressed records), and the requested partition ranges are likely to have been paged out which increases I/O pressure on the Kafka brokers.

 For high throughput systems, those constraints result in impractical performance